Working in The Hague?

 Aside from the different sectors and fields mentioned above, there are many employment opportunities with international organizations for non-Dutch nationals interested in working in The Hague.
 The various international organizations in and around The Hague are the most important employment engines for the region.

-In 2010, international organizations generated 35,000 jobs all over the Netherlands, 77% of which were offered to people working in The Hague.
-The number of jobs generated by international organizations or as a result of the growing international community has increased by about 8% in recent years, providing more and more jobs for expats and Dutch people alike.
+The number of jobs generated by international organizations or as a result of the growing international community has been increasing in recent years, providing more and more jobs for expats and Dutch people alike.
 Major international organizations in The Hague are: